 Mum would listen to Richard Hawley.
-On a Friday evening it wouldn’t be uncommon to hear the swirling orchestration of this album intermittently seeping from the kitchen as family slinked in and out, picking at whatever was being plated up.
+On a Friday evening it wouldn’t be uncommon to hear the swirling orchestration of Coles Corner intermittently seeping from the kitchen as we slinked in and out, picking at whatever was being plated up.
 My young musical palette wasn’t sufficiently developed to appreciate his depth of emotional range back then; those themes of loneliness, romance and nostalgia didn’t really resonate for a good few years.

 As often is the case with records that mean something to us, they become anchored to significant life experiences, and to appreciate this album it certainly helps if you’ve loved and lost.
-These two states of contrast are repeatedly explored and laid bare with the aid of flawless production (shoutout to Colin Elliot of Yellow Arch Studios) and effortless delivery.
-Forgive the admission of sheer mawkishness here, but it took a dejected walk past the old Coles Corner with its namesake single playing to cement this as my one of my all-time greats.
+These two states of contrast are repeatedly explored and laid bare with the aid of flawless production (shoutout to Colin Elliot of Yellow Arch Studios) and effortless delivery by the main man.
 It speaks to you whether your heart is broken or soaring, whether you want to sing to the skies or retire to a darkened room; it’s just a simply mesmerising piece of music.

 The only twinge of regret is that I wasn’t converted sooner.
 I never really spoke to Mum about this record, and I often wish that following my Hawley enlightenment we could have listened to it together.
 But that’s another wonderful thing about music: it can create new connections to continue cherishing – whether that’s with the people you love, once loved, or the city streets walked each day.

 “One day I’ll be part of something / And part of someone / Given half a chance”